joeyshipley/L-D-Unity/README.md

 > Goal: shore up my random unity spluenking/learning into something more tangible.

 ##### Game.courses
-NOTE: not recommended to do all 3.
-Large time sink with large overlap between them.
-Suggest doing First OR Second and then as much of Third as you see fit.
+NOTE: I would not recommended doing all 3 unless you have a lot of time to dedicate to courses.
+Each individually are large time sinks and have plenty of overlap between them.
+My suggestions is to do either Programmer OR Mastery course depending on if you want it purely 2D or 2D/3D mix.
+Then consider the Architecture course if you want to push further in a variety of game features.
 - Course 1: [Programmer Course](https://game.courses/programmer/) (2D focused)
 - Course 2: [Mastery Course](https://game.courses/mastery-course/) (2D/3D mix)
 - Course 3: [Architecture Course](https://game.courses/game-architecture/) (More complicated feature set with some architecture/practices mixed in).